 You can find suppliers of such cameras on the web.
 An example of such a supplier is iCode Systems at www.icode.co.uk/icatcher who also supply the software we use.

-The distance of the camera from the PC means that you cannot use a USB camera as theoretically this will only work with a cable length of up to three metres.
+The distance of the camera from the PC means that you cannot use a USB camera as theoretically this will only work with a cable length of up to three metres, although in practice, you can often get away with a few metres more than this.
 Your video camera will need to be connected to your PC by a video cable (eg a coax cable) and also use a cable supplying power to the camera.
 If you are recording sound as well, then you may need additional links for this.
 It is possible to get video cable that has spare wires that can be used for power for the camera as well as the video signal, the advantage being that one cable is easier to install tidily than two!

 Finally in this section, you will need to install a video capture card on your PC so that you can connect the video cable to it.
-Initially, we used a Win TV card from Hauppauge.
-However, we are now using the Picolo video capture cards from Euresys as these have proved to be more flexible.
-These cards give a superb picture and are much better, though more expensive, than the WinTV card we first used.
+For a long time, we used video capture cards from Euresys.
+However, more recently we have used Axis video servers to digitise the video signals which are then connected my router.

 Clearly, if you are running a webcam, you will need to be connected to the web while you are showing off your pictures!
 In practice this means that you will need a permanent cable or broadband connection.
 You have a choice, however, of whether you write your webcam image to the web space you have on your ISP's computers, or run a piece of server software on your own computer.
 Using your ISP's space has the advantage that they carry the load if your images prove popular, however, this can be a disadvantage as your ISP may start threatening excess charges if your site proves too popular.

 i-Catcher's software has a built-in HTTP server, which enables you to offer your images to the world directly from your own PC.
 If you are going to use this, it helps if your ISP has given you a static IP address, so that your viewers know where to find you.